ava-labs/subnet-cli/README.md

 ```

 `subnet-cli` will assume you have funds on this key (or `--private-key-path`) on the P-Chain for the
 rest of this walkthrough.

-The easiest way to do this (**for testing only**) is
+The easiest way to do this (**for testing only**) is:

-to import your `.subnet-cli.pk` into the [web wallet](https://wallet.avax.network), request funds from
+1) Import your private key (`.subnet-cli.pk`) into the [web wallet](https://wallet.avax.network)
+2) Request funds from the [faucet](https://faucet.avax-test.network)
-the [faucet](https://faucet.avax-test.network), and then move those funds (sent
-on either the X or C-Chain) to the P-Chain.
-You can view a tutorial for
+3) Move the test funds (sent on either the X or C-Chain) to the P-Chain [(Tutorial)](https://docs.avax.network/build/tutorials/platform/transfer-avax-between-x-chain-and-p-chain/)

-how to perform cross-chain transactions [here](https://docs.avax.network/build/tutorials/platform/transfer-avax-between-x-chain-and-p-chain/).
+After following these 3 steps, your test key should now have a balance on the
+P-Chain.

 ### `subnet-cli create subnet`